bsteinkirchner/aboutme/README.md

 🤝 My name is Brittany!
-I am a full stack engineer and my tech stack is PHP (Laravel), MySQL, Typescript, and React.
+I am a full stack engineer and my tech stack is PHP (Laravel), Nodejs, MySQL, Typescript, and React.

 ✍️ I am currently learning more about Nodejs and SQL!